 Sometimes, you won’t be able to keep up with repairs, even with an auto fund.
 Bad luck and careless driving can result in more accidents and greater wear and tear that require costly repairs.

 If you ever find yourself low on funds at the same time you’re expected to pay a huge bill, check in with an online installment loans direct lender.
-These lenders offer quick and convenient installment loans online, so you can take on emergency repairs without delay.
+These lenders offer quick and convenient installment car loans, so you can take on emergency repairs without delay.

 Apply the 50 Percent Rule